Managing staff

 For free, expert advice on managing staff, contact the Workplace Relations Helpline on 1800 440 026.

-Small business support with Fairwork Australia has information on workplace rights, obligations and staffing support.
+Small business support with Fair Work Ombudsman has information on workplace rights, obligations and staffing support.